What’s On in Sussex

 Head down to Hove seafront 5.30pm to 6.30pm between 1 and 24 December and you’ll find a different beach hut each day has been artistically transformed for advent.
 There’ll also be a chance to enjoy a mince pie and mulled wine and join in carols.
 Find the huts on the seafront between First Avenue and Hove Lagoon and discover which is open when via the website, or pick up a flyer in the i360 gift shop.
 There’s a puzzle to be built if you visit every day collecting pieces.

 Broadcast live from the National Theatre, Ralph Fiennes and Sophie Okonedo play Shakespeare’s Antony and Cleopatra in his historical tragedy of politics, passion and power.
-Put your postcode in the website to find your nearest participating cinema.
-See link.
+The Capitol, Horsham has an encore screening on Jan 9 and there are later dates at Tonbridge, Tunbridge Wells, East Grinstead and more.
+Put your postcode in the website on the link below to find your nearest participating cinema.

 Superman, Connaught Theatre, Worthing, Sat 8 Dec